athena-framework/athena/docs/cli.md

 Non-nilable parameters are considered required and will raise an exception if not supplied, without a default value.
 Nilable parameters are considered optional and will be nil if not supplied, without a default value.

+## Logging

+By default, Athena defines a logger that simply logs to STDOUT for CLI commands.
+If you wish to customize this behavior, see the [logger docs](./readme.md#custom-logger).